abdullahiyad/react-weather-app/README.md

 # ReactJS Weather App

-Welcome to the ReactJS Weather App project!
-This application was built as part of a tutorial on my YouTube channel, [Code Explained](https://www.youtube.com/@CodeExplained).
-In this project, we will create a weather app using ReactJS and the Meteosource Weather API.
+Welcome to the ReactJS Weather App project! .

 ## Table of Contents